 Who the heck even are you?

 So.
 This specimen that wrote this particular article goes by the name of Olaf.
 He's quite young, nearing his 20th year on this planet.
 A self-taught programmer.
 No IT diploma, or any diploma in fact, for that matter.
-Less than 2 years total of professional experience.
+Less than 2 years total of professional experience, at least at the time of writing this article, as that was some time ago already.
 I've gained it through working for 4 different companies.
 So even though limited sample size, I've seen my fair share of different approaches.

 And now, despite everything, I landed in an amazing team.
 I'm not afraid to say it is a rock-star team.
 Why and how?
 I have no clue nor do I care.
 I'm not anyone special, I'm not some kind of know-it-all senior developer.
 Nah.
 What I am instead is a poor junior trying to find his way in a field he loves.
 That's it.